Harriet Miller (politician)

-Harriet Miller (July 4, 1919 – January 6, 2010) was an American chemist in Pennsylvania and politician in California.
-Miller was a mayor of Santa Barbara, California.
+Harriet Miller (July 4, 1919 – January 6, 2010) was an American chemist and politician.
+Miller was the mayor of Santa Barbara, California.

 Early life

 On July 4, 1919, Miller was born in Council, Idaho.
 Miller's father was a teacher and high school principal and her mother was a school teacher.

 Education

-Miller earned a Bachelor's degree in Chemistry from Whitman College in Walla Walla, Washington.
-Miller earned a master's degree in Chemistry from the University of Pennsylvania.
+Miller earned a Bachelor's degree in chemistry from Whitman College in Walla Walla, Washington.
+Miller earned a master's degree in chemistry from the University of Pennsylvania.

 Career

 In 1944, Miller became a chemist at Atlantic Richfield (now ARCO) in Philadelphia, Pennsylvania until 1950.

 Miller was elected Superintendent of the Montana Office of Public Instruction.

 In 1987, Miller was appointed as a member of the city council in Santa Barbara, California.

 In 1995, Miller became the mayor of Santa Barbara, until 2001.

 Personal life

 In 1981, Miller moved to Santa Barbara, California.
 On January 6, 2010, Miller died at her home in Santa Barbara, California.
 She was 90 years old.